microsoft/MPPC23-Power-Apps/lab1/README.md

 To create developer environments, you can create them in multiple ways:

-1. By subscribing to the developer plan
+1. By subscribing to the Power Apps Developer Plan
 1. Via the Power Platform Admin Center (PPAC)
 1. Via the Power Platform CLI